hulyak/fairpass/README.md

 # FairPass - Decentralized Creator Membership Platform

-> **Polkadot Hackathon 2025 Submission**
-> **Theme:** User-centric Apps
-> **Tagline:** Radically fair, radically creator-first
+Radically fair, radically creator-first

 ## 🎯 Project Overview

 FairPass is a decentralized membership platform built on Polkadot that empowers creators to monetize their content directly, without platform fees.
-Unlike traditional platforms (Patreon, OnlyFans) that take 5-20% cuts, FairPass enables creators to keep 100% of their earnings through blockchain technology and NFT-based memberships.
+Unlike traditional platforms (Patreon) that take 5-20% cuts, FairPass enables creators to keep 100% of their earnings through blockchain technology and NFT-based memberships.

 ### The Problem
 - Traditional platforms charge 5-20% fees on creator earnings